Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals

 One particularly interesting aspect of the $\mathrm{NbOX_2}$ family lies in its structural diversity.
-The $\mathrm{NbOX_2}$ materials crystallize in space group $C2$ (No. 5), a chiral structure \cite{rijnsdorp_1978,seifert_1981,beck_2006}.
+The $\mathrm{NbOX_2}$ materials have been experimentally reported to crystallize in space group (SG) $C2$ (No. 5), a chiral structure \cite{rijnsdorp_1978,seifert_1981,beck_2006}.
 However, $\mathrm{NbOCl_2}$ has also been reported in the achiral and higher-symmetry space group $Immm$ (No. 71) \cite{hillebrecht_1997}.
 The fact that the same compound has been reported in both a chiral and an achiral group (of much higher symmetry), opens the possibility of having a phase transition mediating between the two crystal structures.
-A structural comparison between the reported $Immm$ and $C2$ phases of $\mathrm{NbOCl_2}$ reveals subtle symmetry-breaking distortions in the chiral phase (Fig. \ref{fig:1}(a)), indicating that a CDW could mediate the transition.
-Such a mechanism not only supports the possibility of chiral selectivity but also opens the door to designing materials with tunable chirality by controlling the intermediate CDW states.
+A structural comparison between the reported $Immm$ and $C2$ phases of $\mathrm{NbOCl_2}$ reveals subtle symmetry-breaking distortions in the chiral phase (Fig. \ref{fig:1}(a)), indicating that a charge-density wave (CDW) could mediate the transition.
+This mechanism supports both the possibility of chiral selectivity and the design of materials with tunable chirality via control of intermediate CDW states.